 Think of it this way: you’re teaching your organization a new way to think and work together.
 Some people might be hesitant, processes might feel clunky at first, and you might feel like you have more questions than answers.
 That’s completely normal.
 The key is to treat the implementation of your discovery framework as its own discovery process.
 Be ready to listen, adapt, and reinforce the value of this new approach.
 By anticipating these hurdles, you can build a stronger, more resilient process that truly connects your product strategy to your revenue goals.
 It's about creating a culture of inquiry, not just a checklist of tasks.
 This cultural shift requires patience and persistence, but the payoff is a team that is deeply in tune with its customers and laser-focused on delivering value that drives growth.

-Unclear Goals and Misalignment
+Roadblock: Unclear Goals or Team Misalignment

 If your teams don't share a clear understanding of what you’re trying to achieve, your discovery efforts will feel scattered and ineffective.
 Misalignment often stems from a simple lack of communication.
 When people don't know the "why" behind a project, they can't contribute their best work.
 This is especially true when implementing new processes, as it can lead to significant employee resistance.
 To get ahead of this, make sure every discovery initiative kicks off with a clearly defined problem statement and success metrics that everyone from engineering to sales can understand and rally behind.

-Inconsistent Processes Across Teams
+Roadblock: Inconsistent Processes

 Does your product team run discovery one way while marketing runs it another?
 When every department has its own approach, you create silos and lose valuable opportunities for cross-functional insight.
 This inconsistency makes it nearly impossible to create a single, coherent view of the customer journey.
 Adopting a structured framework, like one that breaks work into manageable activities for all stakeholders, ensures everyone is speaking the same language and working toward the same goal.
 This creates a unified process that fosters alignment and collaboration instead of confusion.

-Trouble Getting User Engagement
+Roadblock: Low User Engagement

 A discovery framework is only as good as the feedback you collect, but getting genuine engagement from users and internal stakeholders can be tough.
 People are busy, and sometimes, they’re hesitant to adopt new things.
 It’s important to address the psychological aspects of resistance head-on.
 Acknowledge their concerns, whether it’s fear of their workflow changing or skepticism about a new feature.
 Make it easy and safe for them to provide honest feedback by creating low-stakes environments for testing and conversation.
 Building these relationships turns feedback from a transaction into a partnership.

-Too Many Ideas, Not Enough Priority
+Roadblock: Too Many Ideas, Not Enough Focus

 Once your discovery engine is running, you’ll likely find yourself with a flood of great ideas, customer requests, and potential opportunities.
 This is a great problem to have, but it can also be overwhelming.
 Without a clear system for prioritization, teams can get stuck in analysis paralysis or chase initiatives that don't align with core business objectives.
 This is where metrics come in.
 By measuring product discovery success with a balanced set of leading and lagging indicators, you can create a data-driven process for deciding which ideas to pursue next, ensuring your efforts are always focused on what matters most.